Priesthood of all believers: Nonconformists

+Democratic churches

 Luther's doctrine of the universal priesthood of all believers gave laypersons and the clergy equal rights and responsibilities.
 It had strong, far-reaching consequences both within the Protestant churches and outside of them with respect to the development of distinct political and societal structures.

 Luther had the intention to organize the church in such a way as to give the members of a congregation the right to elect a pastor by majority-decision and, if necessary, to dismiss him again.
 The Lutheran church would get an institutional framework based on the majoritarian principle, the central characteristic of democracy.
-But mainly due to the strong political and military pressure from the Catholic powers, the developing Lutheran churches in the German territories had to seek the protection of their worldly rulers who turned them into state churches.
+But mainly because of the strong political and military pressure from the Catholic powers, the developing Lutheran churches in the German territories had to seek the protection of their worldly rulers who turned them into state churches.
 In the Scandinavian countries, Lutheran state churches were established, too.

-Calvin put Luther's intended democratic church polity into effect.
-The church members elected lay elders from their midst who together with pastors, teachers, and deacons, who were also elected by the parishioners, formed the representative church leadership.
+John Calvin put Luther's intended democratic church polity into effect.
+The church members elected lay elders from their midst who, together with pastors, teachers, and deacons, were also elected by the parishioners, formed the representative church leadership.
 To this presbyterian polity, the Huguenots added regional synods and a national synod, whose members, laymen and clergymen alike, were elected by the parishioners as well.
-This combination of presbyteries and synods was taken over by all Reformed churches, except the Congregationalists, who had no synods.
+This combination of presbyteries and synods was taken over by all Reformed churches, except the Congregationalists who had no synods.